-Students in the graduate program in Psychology receive credit for only graduate (6000 level) courses in which a grade of A or B has been earned.
-Any 4000 level course taken as requisite to regular status must have a B or better as well.
-Continuation in the graduate program in Psychology is contingent on maintaining a minimum grade of B in all courses counting toward the degree.
+Students in the MA in Psychology programs receive credit for only graduate (6000 level) courses in which a grade of A or B has been earned.
+Any 4000 level course taken as a requisite to regular status must also result in a B grade or higher.
+Continuation in the graduate programs in Psychology is contingent on maintaining a minimum grade of B in all courses counting toward the degree.
 Under no circumstances will a grade of C be counted for credit in the Psychology graduate program.
-Note, this criterion is higher than that printed in the 2010-2012 UTPB Graduate Catalog, which states on page 26 that "no more than two C courses at the 6000 level courses may be counted to the degree"; on page 26 the catalog states that students must maintain "not less than a B average (3.0 GPA)."
+Note, this criterion is higher than that printed in the 2012-2014 UTPB Graduate Catalog, which states on page 25 that "no more than two C grades in 6000 level courses may be counted to the degree"; on page 25 the catalog states that students must maintain "not less than a B average (3.0 GPA)."
 This is not the case for the MA program in Psychology.
-Students seeking the MA in Psychology who were admitted into the program after January, 2010, must have a B or A grade in all courses counting toward the MA degree, not merely a B "average".
+Students seeking the MA in Psychology who were admitted into the program after January, 2010, must have a B or A grade in all courses counting toward the MA degree, not merely a B "average."
+This is stated on page 143 of the 2012-2014 UTPB Graduate Catalog.

-A student admitted into the program after January, 2010, who earns a C+ or lower in any course taken to apply to the MA degree will, at a minimum, receive an academic review by the graduate program faculty, and will be monitored and placed on academic probation until the course is repeated with a B or better grade.
+A student admitted into the program after January, 2010, who earns a C+ or lower in any course taken to apply to the MA degree in Psychology will, at a minimum, receive an academic review by the graduate program faculty, and will be monitored and placed on academic probation until the course is repeated with a B or better grade.
 Such notice will be made in writing by the department chairperson or the graduate program head.
 Any student placed on academic probation is limited to six credits per semester while on academic probation.
 Occurrence of a second C or lower grades in one's graduate course work shall be grounds for dismissal from the graduate program.
 Students should visit with his or her academic advisor at the beginning of each new semester to discuss any issues affecting progress toward the degree.